Advantages and Disadvantages of Rearview Radar for Road Bikes

 In automobiles, functions to recognize approaching vehicles, such as rear cameras and corner sensors, are increasingly being installed as standard equipment.
 In bicycles, however, this accessory is still not widely used, but it has gradually gained recognition in recent years.

-Rearward sensors also work effectively at night and in bad weather, so they have the added benefit of enabling safe rearward checking even in poor visibility conditions.
+Rearview radar also work effectively at night and in bad weather, so they have the added benefit of enabling safe rearward checking even in poor visibility conditions.

-Disadvantages of Rearward Sensors for Road Bikes
+Disadvantages of Rearview radar for Road Bikes

 If a vehicle approaching from behind is fast or if there are many vehicles around, there may be a delay in the sensor’s response.
 Therefore, the use of rear sensors does not eliminate the need to check the rear of the vehicle, but only to provide support.